Dear reader of ADxS.org, please excuse the disruption.

 • Serotonin reuptake inhibitors: Ki 153.0 nM

-(A lower Ki is stronger.)
+(A lower Ki binds more strongly.)

 Mazindol reaches the highest blood level after 2 to 4 hours.
 The bioavailability is 50 %, the half-life is 33 to 55 h.
 It is excreted 25 % renally and 75 % biliary.